Frank Leboeuf: International career

-For France, Leboeuf was capped 50 times, scoring four goals.
-His first two came on 6 September 1995 in a UEFA Euro 1996 qualifier at home to Azerbaijan, contributing to a 10–0 win that remains France's record.
-Although he was mainly a substitute in the 1998 World Cup, he stepped in for red carded Laurent Blanc to play in the final, a 3–0 win against Brazil, a match in which he man-marked the highly rated striker Ronaldo.
+Leboeuf was capped 50 times for France, scoring four goals.
+His first two came on 6 September 1995 in a Euro 96 qualifier at home to Azerbaijan, contributing to a 10–0 win, a then-record for France.
+Although he was mainly a substitute in the 1998 World Cup (started 2 and played in 3 matches out of 7), he stepped in for red carded Laurent Blanc to play in the final, a 3–0 win against Brazil, a match in which he man-marked the highly rated striker Ronaldo.

-In a UEFA Euro 2000 qualifier on 9 June 1999, Leboeuf scored the only goal from the penalty spot with five minutes to go as world champions France struggled away to amateurs Andorra.
+In a Euro 2000 qualifier on 9 June 1999, Leboeuf scored the only goal from the penalty spot with five minutes to go as world champions France struggled away to amateurs Andorra.
 He received a winner's medal at the finals in Belgium and the Netherlands, though Blanc and Marcel Desailly were the preferred defensive partnership, including in the final.

 He scored a late winner against co-hosts South Korea on 26 May ahead of the 2002 FIFA World Cup (3–2).
 Holders France were eliminated in the group stage in a shock, and he retired from the team.